roop/citron/docs/api/CitronLexer.md

   - If there is no matching rule at a particular position in the input, a [`.noMatchingRuleAt(errorPosition:)`] error is thrown.

-  - The `onFound` action block can throw errors if required, and they will be thrown up to the caller of this method.
+  - Any errors thrown in the `onFound` action block will be prapagated up to the caller of this method.

 ---